braindef/HackersCardgame13/teamSheeple/almost-NSFW/README.md

 Sat 22 Aug 2020 08:54:51 PM CEST
 unknown: update:

-Sufficient to inject a "selektoren kombination" eg over us4877027 to the kids room, then one could steer the kid into the wrong direction, maybe we should mitigate that or at least create a database with concept knowledge that we can help the victims to find the way back.
+It would be sufficient to inject a "Selektoren Kombination" eg. over us4877027 or a interactive web banner in the kids room, then one could steer the kid into the wrong direction, maybe we should mitigate that or at least create a database with concept knowledge that we can help the victims to find the way back.

 wie z.B. der Ckaude das Wort "bondage" angefüttert hat ca 1999...